-6:00 pm Kids Day Bike Giveaway -Two Bikes to be Given Away Courtesy
+6:00 pm Kids Day Bike Giveaway -Two Bikes to be Given Away Courtesy of Bloom Credit Union and West Michigan Credit Union.
+Tickets will be passed out just before raffle.

 6:00 pm Bingo Tent Opens (hosted by the 4th Degree Knights of Columbus)